aitatanit/PyMSI/README.md

 #### Example 1.
 Reading folder cotaining multiple datafiles as once

-''' This command will automatically read data from individual sub-folder.
+This command will automatically read data from individual sub-folder.
 User can define desire mass range, in case of blank default mass range will consider.
-Default option for matrix_save and image_plot is N, while making them 'Y' each image matrix and corresponding image will save with repsective folder name in path folder.'''
+Default option for matrix_save and image_plot is N, while making them 'Y' each image matrix and corresponding image will save with repsective folder name in path folder.

-import PyMSI as py
+`import PyMSI as py`

-path = '/home/Documents/data/' # This folder contains 3sub-folders represent individual MSI data
+`path = '/home/Documents/data/' # This folder contains 3sub-folders represent individual MSI data`

-py.AnalyzeData(path,massrange=[],matrix_save='Y',image_plot='Y')
+`py.AnalyzeData(path,massrange=[],matrix_save='Y',image_plot='Y') `

 #### Example 2.
 Decide mass range by looking at complete mass spectra